Background2D#

 The threshold value for used for selective median filtering of the low-resolution 2D background map.
 The median filter will be applied to only the background boxes with values larger than filter_threshold.
 Set to None to filter all boxes (default).

-sigma_clipastropy.stats.SigmaClip instance, optional
+sigma_clipastropy.stats.SigmaClip or None, optional

 A SigmaClip object that defines the sigma clipping parameters.
 If None then no sigma clipping will be performed.
-The default is to perform sigma clipping with sigma=3.0 and maxiters=10.

 bkg_estimatorcallable, optional